openstack/storlets/doc/source/storlet_engine_overview.rst

 As mentioned above there is a Docker image per account that is enabled for storlets.
 At a high level this image containes:

 #.
 A Java run time environment.
-Currently storlets can be written only in Java, hence the image
-   must have JRE
+This is needed when you run storlets written in Java
 #.
+A daemon factory.
+A Python process that starts as part of the Docker container bring up.
+   This process spawns the "per storlet daemons" upon a request from the "storlet docker gateway" that runs in the context of the storlet_middleware.
-A Java based daemon.
-The Java based daemon is a generic daemon that once spawned loads a
+#.
+A storlet daemon.
+The storlet daemon is a generic daemon that once spawned loads a
    certain storlet code and awaits invocations.
 Different storlets, e.g. a filtering storlet and a compression storlet are loaded into different daemons.
 A daemon is invoked the first time a certain storlet needs to be executed.
+Currently we have two types of daemons, a Java daemon for loading and running Java written storlets, and a Python daemon for loading and runding Python written storlets.
 #.
-A daemon factory.
-A Python process that starts as part of the Docker container bring up.
-   This process spawns the Java "per storlet daemons" upon a request from the storlet_middleware.
-More precisely, it is the "storlet docker gateway" that talks to the daemon factory.
-#.
 The storlet common jar.
-This is the jar used for developing storlets.
-Amongst other things
+This is the jar used for developing storlets in Java.
+Amongst
-   it has the definition of the invoke API the storlet must implement.
+   other things it has the definition of the invoke API the storlet must implement.

 The storlet bus
 ---------------